merovex-press/stranded-series/README.md

 **My audience doesn't have time.** We're busy, easily distracted, or don't like to put a lot into reading.
 We want something short enough that we can read while waiting for something to happen.
 A novella that we can crush in 1.5 hours is perfect.

 **My audience are Christians.** We are tired of seeing science fiction espouse anti-Christian philosophy.
 Decisions should reflect or have consequences based on Christian values.

+### CREATORS STATEMENT
+The Creators Statement is an opportunity to clearly and succinctly spell out the thematic and conceptual ideas and premise behind your series.
+What are the metaphors and philosophies embedded in your story?
+How do your characters reflect the questions you wish to explore?
+What are the underlying beliefs that drive the story?

+### LOOK AND FEEL
+The Look + Feel section details the intended visual aesthetics of your series.
+What is the Style of the show, how will it appear to audiences?
+What are the techniques, colours, compositions, and visual influences on the series?

+### VISUAL REFERENCES
+A visual gallery of images that provide a mood-board and visual guide to the aesthetic style of the show.
+Interiors, exteriors, tones, texture, style, costume and design.
+This may also include images and elements drawn from other productions or artists that ‘resonate’ with you as relevant or informative to your project.

 ## SYNOPSIS
 <!-- The Synopsis of your series is short document of less than 1 page (4-5 paragraphs) that summarizes the world of the story, the major characters and the central tension. -->